José Caldero: Education

 Caldero López holds a Bachelor's degree in Criminal Justice.
 He completed his master's degree in public affairs at the University of Turabo.
-In addition, he is a graduate of the National Academy and the school of hostage negotiators at the FBI Academy in Quantico, Virginia.
+In addition, he is a graduate of the FBI National Academy and the school of hostage negotiators at the FBI Academy in Quantico, Virginia.
 Also, he holds a degree from the Academy of secret service security to dignitaries in Washington, DC.